 Hmmm, yes.
 Of course, this isn’t super compelling in light of the fact that Episode II and Episode III also have pretty much nothing to do with Luke, but whatever.

 Does the internet like Machete Order?
 Of course it does!
-The viewing method that nobody asked for has gained particular popularity among longtime Star Wars fans, who say it adds a “new dimension to the viewing experience,” and other things of that nature.
+The viewing method that nobody asked for has gained popularity among longtime Star Wars fans, who say it adds a “new dimension to the viewing experience,” and other things of that nature.
 Of course, the release of the new Skywalker trilogy movies and anthology films has led to fracture even within those who prescribe to the Machete Order school of thought.

 Can’t We All Just Get Along?

 Like most debates on the internet, the Star Wars Order Wars are very important to some people and completely unimportant to others.
 Ultimately, it doesn’t really matter what order you watch the films in, and each of these camps has something to offer.
 Whether you choose to embrace Machete Order or Episode Order instead of Release Order, there really is no wrong way to enjoy the Star Wars films.
 But there is a right way.

 Check out all episodes of the Star Wars films on Amazon.